eepgwde/vojdamago/docs/design/Overview.md

  - Time-series analysis of Key Performance Indicators using the Generalized Additive Method.

- - A fault prediction classifier using operational features.
+ - A fault Predictor (a classifier) that uses asset and operation features.

  - Regression analysis to predict Mean Time Between Failure for carriageways

+Other analyses are carried out - recursive partition trees, cluster analysis - on the assets.
+There are also some statistical tests to test assertions.

 ## Extraction